View our posts

 PE

-In year 1, the PE day is a Monday and Tuesday.
-Forest School every Wednesday for the Spring 1 half term.
+In year 1, the PE day is a Tuesday.

 Please ensure that your child comes to school wearing school uniform and they will then change in school.